Hitacium/Hitacium/README.md

-👋 Hi, I’m @Hitacium, a french guy still at universitie (French : Je suis en MP2I au lycée Thiers) !
+👋 Hi, I’m @Hitacium, a french guy still at university (French : Je suis en MP2I au lycée Thiers) !

 👀 I’m interested into a LOT of things here some :